Skip to content

 ENDINTERFACE.

-The client object is your only access point to the framework.
-Use it to display views, handle events, exchange data, and navigate between apps.
+The client object is your only entry point into the framework.
+Use it to show views, handle events, share data, and navigate between apps.

 Basic Example